emrebas48/PatikaStore/README.md

 ## Usage
-- Application that calculates salary increases, taxes, bonus salary of factory workers
+- Application for listing, filtering, adding and removing electronic products in store.

 ## Contributing